GueroudjiAmal/Recup/README.md

     - Job configuration: nodes, processes, cores
     - The data collected at this step is static and can be retrieved from the different files (job script, [distributed.yaml](https://docs.dask.org/en/latest/configuration.html))
 2. Step 2: Task creation and submission.
 It happens at the client level
-    - usually it is a Python script describing the workflows.
+    - usually, it is a Python script describing the workflows.
     - The metadata can be retrieved from the script, it is static, and lazy (tasks are created and then submitted to the cluster to be run later)
 NB: The task graph may be optimized by Dask, check [Phases of a coputation](https://docs.dask.org/en/latest/phases-of-computation.html)
 3. Step 3: The population of internal Dask structures: